ratfactor/ziglings/patches/README.md

 ## Éowyn

 A Bash shell script named `eowyn.sh` dwells here.
-She heals the little broken programs and places them in a `healed` directory, which is not committed to the repo.
+She heals the little broken programs and places them in a `healed` directory, which is NOT committed to the repo.

 ```bash